Skip to main content

 • Fireblight (Erwinia amylovora), a bacterial disease

-• Gymnosporangium rusts (G. clavariiforme and G. confusum), a fungal disease
+• Gymnosporangium rusts (G. clavariiforme and G. confusum), fungal diseases

 By collecting observations and samples from real hedgerows, we can build a clearer national picture of hawthorn health.